8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/2023/content.md

 1. Alignment things: Making sure I’m stacking joints properly for me.
 2. Relaxation things: I’m not sure when my body forgot how to relax, but that’s what it feels like.
 (Massage therapy and float tanks.)
 2. Mobility things: Ensuring I can maintain (or progress into) full range of motion with all the things.

+When it comes to neck movements, the problem child is lower neck mobility.
+I’m “facing the demons,” though.

+## May

+I had an [.Magnetic Resonance Imaging](MRI) done on my right foot.
+The follow-up appointment with the orthopedic surgeon went well.
+I appreciate that he essentially said, “I don’t know.
+And that’s not to say it isn’t happening.”
+He added that I should stop taking the uric acid reduction therapy as he didn’t see any indication of arthritis or uric acid crystals.

+That same week I visited a physical therapist who seems amazing so far.

+We looked at my walking patterns and I felt reaffirmed that the way I used to walk was actually better suited for me.
+She gave me some exercises to do as well, and they are kicking my ass, literally.

+The problem child for my foot, we believe, is weakness in the [abductor hallucis](https://en.m.wikipedia.org/wiki/Abductor_hallucis_muscle).
+My gait was a bit wide, and we believe this was causing me to roll off my big toe at an angle (pushing it toward the center of my foot), instead of straight on.

+I’ve started paying more attention to how I walk and trying to do it the way I used to.
+More mid- and front-strike, a bit more narrow, and ensuring the feet are pointed straight.
+Consider walking on a balance beam only slightly wider.

+For the upper body, some of my muscles are taking a vacation.
+Specifically the triceps and forearms.
+This is leaving most of the work up to the back muscles; not good.

 ## May 27 to June 2